 Big businesses don’t just use forced arbitration against their consumers.
 They also use it against smaller, less sophisticated businesses.
 Franchise agreements are the most common example of this.
 Starting a franchise appeals to Americans pursuing a dream of starting their own small business by building off of the prominence of an established name.
 Unfortunately, such arrangements also require franchisees to accept unfair terms –like forced arbitration clauses – that can ruin their financial well being.

-In 2008, the U.S. Court of Appeals for the Sixth Circuit found that the arbitrator showed “manifest disregard of the law” by ruling that Coffee Beanery did not have to disclose that one of its corporate officers had been convicted of grand larceny and reversed the arbitrator’s decision.
-Williams and Welshans will finally get their day in court.
+In 2008, the U.S. Court of Appeals for the Sixth Circuit found that the arbitrator showed “manifest disregard of the law” by ruling that Coffee Beanery did not have to disclose that one of its corporate officers had been convicted of grand larceny, and reversed the arbitrator’s decision.
+Deborah and Richard finally got their day in court.